the-asind/gemini-markdown-translate/README.md

 ## Prerequisites

 - Python 3.x (or you can use release executables)
-- Google Gemini API key
+- Google Gemini API key (get FREE key from https://aistudio.google.com/app/apikey)

 ## Install